Juvenile nasopharyngeal angiofibroma

 Radiographic features

-Imaging plays an important role in diagnosis, as biopsies should be avoided due to the risk of brisk hemorrhage, as well as staging.
+Imaging plays an important role in diagnosis, as well as staging, as biopsies should be avoided due to the risk of brisk hemorrhage, due to the tumor's vascular nature.

-Although these masses are thought to arise from the region of the sphenopalatine foramen, they are usually sizeable at diagnosis, frequently with extension medially into the nasopharynx, laterally into the pterygopalatine fossa and over time beyond, into the orbit, paranasal sinuses, intracranial cavity and infratemporal fossa.
+Although these masses are thought to arise from the region of the sphenopalatine foramen, they are usually sizable at diagnosis, frequently with extension medially into the nasopharynx, laterally into the pterygopalatine fossa and, over time, beyond into the orbit, paranasal sinuses, intracranial cavity and infratemporal fossa.

 Plain radiograph